Cosmological constraints on the decay of heavy relics into neutrinos: Energy injection

 Photons and electrons from the shower interact with the background plasma mainly via double-photon pair creation $\gamma \gamma_\text{th} \rightarrow f \bar{f}$ and inverse Compton scattering $e^\pm \gamma_\text{th} \rightarrow e^\pm \gamma$ ~\cite{Kawasaki:1994sc}.
 Here, $f$ is a SM fermion and the index 'th' indicates particles from the thermal background.
 In particular, the pair production of electrons and positrons will occur if $E_0 \gtrsim m_e^2/[22T(\tau_\phi)]$~\cite{Kawasaki:1994sc}, i.e.~if $m_\phi/2\gtrsim E_0$, which we find to be true for all parameter combinations considered in this work.
 In this case, the given processes conserve the energy in the EM sector.
 However, for $m_\phi/2 > m_\mu^2/[22T(\tau_\phi)]$, the process $\gamma \gamma_\text{th} \rightarrow \mu^- \mu^+$ becomes relevant.
 Unlike the electron pair production process, this reaction will transfer back part of the energy to the neutrino sector via the muon decay $\mu^- \rightarrow e^- \bar{\nu}_e \nu_\mu$.
 By comparing the reaction rates for the pair production of electrons with the one for muons for an average photon energy $\bar{E}_\gamma \sim 10^{-2}m_\phi$ and at a temperature $T(\tau_\phi)$, we find that the energy loss via muon production leads to a smaller than $1\%$ correction for $\tau_\phi \gtrsim 10^{4}\,\mathrm{s} \times (m_\phi/\mathrm{PeV})^{2}$.
 This covers almost the full parameter space considered in this work (except for the shaded region in Fig.~\ref{fig:final} below).
 Thus we neglect this effect for simplicity.

 A similar reaction can also be induced by neutrinos, i.e.~$\nu_i \bar{\nu}_{i, \text{th}} \rightarrow f \bar{f}$, which can instead transfer energy from the neutrino sector to the EM sector~\cite{Acharya:2020gfh}.
 However, this process is only relevant if the intermediate $Z$ boson is produced close to resonance.
 This "Glashow-like resonance" happens roughly when $m_\phi/2 \sim E_\text{GR} \sim m_Z^2/[\mathcal{O}(1)T_\nu]$, which we deduce by solving the full Boltzmann equation for this process.
 Hence, this process is relevant only if $m_\phi > 10^7\,\mathrm{GeV}$ for $\tau_\phi > 10^3\,\mathrm{s}$.
-Coincidentally, \textsc{Pythia}8.3 only works reliably for $E_0 < 10^7\,\mathrm{GeV}$, which is why we only consider energies below this (artificial) threshold, meaning that pair production from neutrinos can also be neglected.\footnote{Other reactions like $\nu_i e^-_\text{th} \rightarrow \dots$ are additionally suppressed by the small number density of thermal electrons.}
+Coincidentally, \textsc{Pythia}8.3 only works reliably for $E_0 < 10^7\,\mathrm{GeV}$, which is why we only consider energies below this (artificial) threshold, meaning that pair production from neutrinos can also be neglected.
+A similar argument can also be made for reactions of the form $\nu_i e^-_\text{th}\rightarrow \dots$, which feature a slightly more accessible resonance at $E_\text{GR} \sim m_W^2/m_e$, but are also additionally suppressed by the small number density of thermal electrons.